Kyle5150/cse212-final-project/2-set.md

 You can check your code with the solution here: [Solution](https://github.com/Kyle5150/cse212-final-project/blob/main/Python_Files.md#set-problem-searching-for-users)

-* Remember there are always multiple
+* Remember there is never simply one solution!

 [Back to Welcome Page](https://github.com/Kyle5150/cse212-final-project/blob/main/0-welcome.md)